Homebush railway station: Signalling

 Rail traffic in the Homebush area has been controlled from the adjacent Strathfield signal box since 1983.
 From 1893 to 1928, a large mechanical signal box controlled traffic through Homebush.
 This building, situated to the south west of the station, opposite Homebush Public School, still stands.
 From 1928 to 1983, a pistol grip power box situated immediately to the west of platforms 1 and 2 was in use.
 It was damaged by fire and demolished, some time after its closure.

-Platforms & services
+Platforms and services

 Homebush station is the western terminus of services on the "inner west" stopping pattern of the T2 Inner West & Leppington line, which originate from the City Circle, terminate at platform 6 and then return to the City Circle.
 Through-services proceed west from here towards Parramatta or Leppington, and east towards Central and the City Circle.

 Platform 1 does not actually exist on the station's numbering system, however, behind the existing Platform 2 is the North Strathfield Junction goods line, which previously had a platform when the goods line was double track.
 The platform is now fenced off from the goods line.

 Transport links

-Transit Systems operates one route via Homebush station:
+Transit Systems operates one bus route via Homebush station, under contract to Transport for NSW: